orkunmuti/contractor-event-sourcing/server/README.md

 Terminates the contract and returns the new state of the contract to the user.
 In this case only the `terminationDate` changes and we apply the change to our current array.
 Again `Eventual Consistency` is here as explained above.
 The client sends the contract to be terminated in the request body in `json` format.

-## What happens when client executes and event command through API, for example creating contract?
+## What happens when client sends a post request through API, for example creating contract?

 - `Receiver`, `Archiver`,`Processor`,`State Reader` are initialized when the express app is started.